gmmorris/meze/docs/componentization.md

 # The magical quest for Componentisation

-Several months ago I gave a talk at one of our fortnightly **Unruly Tech Talks** about a topic that I had been mulling around in my head for several months prior.
-Triggered by my adoption of the library, I found the topic of React as an abstraction of software architecture to be highly intriguing.

-But we'll get to *React* in a moment.
-First I'd like to ask you an existential question.
+I would like, if I may, to ask you an existential question.

 **What is the core of our job as developers today?**